Constitution and Bylaws

 Meetings of the Board of Directors shall be held in conjunction with the semiannual conferences, and additionally as needed.
 Committee members may attend either in person or electronically.
 Members attending via electronic communications shall count towards a quorum and their respective votes shall be considered valid.
 A quorum consists of a simple majority of voting members of the body.

 Section 3 - Appointments

-The President shall appoint, with the approval of the Executive Committee, Regional Coordinators whose appointment shall be for two years, but may be reappointed.
+The President shall appoint, with the approval of the Executive Committee, Regional Coordinators whose appointment shall be for three years beginning on January 1 and running through December 31 of that three-year period.
+Regional Coordinators may be reappointed to multiple terms, but an open process for considering candidates for the Regional Coordinator position shall be followed prior to reappointment.
 The President will appoint members to an Ethics Committee, Membership Development and Services Committee, Professional Development and Conference Planning Committee, and such other standing or ad hoc committees as the majority of the Board of Directors may deem advisable.
 Voting and Non-Voting members are eligible to serve on committees, with the exception of the Ethics Committee.
 Only Voting Members shall be allowed to serve on the Ethics Committee.
 All appointments will be confirmed by a majority of the Board of Directors.

 Section 4 - Executive Director